Signed in as:

 During this appointment, you may be asked to begin some supplements and/or medications.
 We will also discuss drawing a full set of hormone panels.
 We will make a decision if you should have a peri-ovulatory estradiol panel, a post-Peak estradiol & progesterone panel, or both panels.

 Many patients will be asked to consider working with a dietitian or a nutritionist to help optimize your reproductive health.
-Oftentimes I may also recommend a Psychotherapist or Health Coach to help with anxiety, depression and or disordered eating habits.
+Oftentimes I may also recommend a mental health appointment to help with anxiety, depression and/or disordered eating habits.

-Third Appt:You will return to the office in 8-10 weeks to review the results of your hormone panels as well as the biomarkers on your CrMS chart.
+Third Appt:You will return to the office in 2 mos to review the results of your hormone panels as well as the biomarkers on your CrMS chart.
 Most often at this time I will have made one or more more diagnoses to identify the root cause of your symptoms.
 Together we will discuss a treatment plan, which will be implemented.

 I will be asking you to tell me very specifically how much you are bleeding.
 An example of a "detailed flow" is: M, M, H, L, L, VL/B